top of page

 • EDUCATION by creating a community of makers, educating for change and raising awareness

-• PERSONAL CONNECTION to landscape - individuals matter - bringing people together through workshops
+• PERSONAL CONNECTION to landscape - individuals matter

 • CRAFTSMANSHIP IN COLLABORATION - Community of makers